jendrikseipp/vulture/README.rst

 Sort by size
 ------------

-When using the ``--sort-by-size`` option, vulture sorts unused classes and functions by their lines of code.
+When using the ``--sort-by-size`` option, Vulture sorts unused classes and functions by their lines of code.
 This helps developers prioritize where to look for dead code first.